 There’s a trick to cutting meat into thin slices, and, once you know it, you’ll be able to cut like a pro and impress all of your friends.

-There are two ways of freezing the meat that you’ll be cutting.
-You can place it on a rimmed baking sheet and put it in the freezer, uncovered, for about 15 minutes.
-You can be extra efficient and use these 15 minutes to do all the prep work for your recipe – chopping veggies, pouring some wine, getting the rice on the stove, etc.
+- There are two different ways of freezing the meat that you’ll be cutting.
+You can place it on a rimmed baking sheet and put it in the freezer, uncovered, for about 20-25 minutes.
+You can be extra efficient as you will have enough time to do the kind of prep work required for your recipe – chopping veggies, getting the rice on the stove, etc.

 Once your meat comes out of the freezer, you will notice that it has firmed up nicely, which will make it a lot easier to handle and cut.
 At this point, you should have no issues getting the desired thinness that you need.

 It is recommended that you cut your slices no thicker than a quarter-inch – the thinner you can get it, the better.

 Your newly acquired skill of cutting meat thinly may leave you feeling rather arrogant (after all, you’re human), but be careful not to forget about your safety.
 Do not get over-excited about being able to cut meat the way you see it done on TV or in restaurants and get carried away.
 Such excitement could lead to very preventable injuries.